tmonks/100-days-of-code/r2-log.md

 R2/D27
 Finished up the socket-io exercises on #freeCodeCamp.
 It was pretty cool learning how to build a little chat app using sockets.
 Started building the last of the 5 projects for the InfoSec & QA certification projects - the message board.
 \#100DaysOfCode #freeCodeCamp

+### Day 28:
+R2/D28
+Got the db, first route, and 4 tests working on the Message Board project.
+I've been looking into some cool #CodeForGood sites.
+Think I might sign up for this one, which looks cool: https://www.agileventures.org/.
+Anyone have any experience with it?
+\#100DaysOfCode #freeCodeCamp

+### Day 29:
+R2/D29
+Finished implementing the GET and POST routes for the Message Board app.
+Got the first 7 tests to pass.
+Learned how to limit the number of subdocuments returned and also exclude certain fields from them in mongoose.
+Really enjoying the backend!
+\#100DaysOfCode #freeCodeCamp